typeling1578/typeling1578/README.md

 ### About:me
 I am a Japanese student 🇯🇵

-I mainly do browser add-on development.
+I mainly develop browser add-ons.

+I have experience developing the Firefox-fork browser.

 Nice to meet you! 🤝